 As many of you may recall, Tommy Caldwell and Kevin Jorgeson’s 2015 free-climbing ascent of El Capitan’s 3,000-foot Dawn Wall nearly broke the Internet.
 Almost overnight, the world became transfixed by the story: after seven years of meticulous planning and months spent scouring the mostly blank cliff face to find barely-there cracks and edges, here were two dudes, in the middle of winter, living in a tiny hanging tent on the side of a sheer vertical cliff, attempting the most continuously difficult rock climb in the world.
 Camera crews flooded Yosemite Valley.
 Caldwell spoke to reporters mid-climb, from their perch on the wall.
 President Obama even got in on the action, tweeting words of encouragement to the duo.

 It was a spectacle unlike anything the adventure world had ever known.
 In the end, it took Caldwell and Jorgenson 19 days to climb all 32 pitches.
-But here’s the really crazy thing: all of the above barely scratches the surface of what makes Red Bull Media House and Sender Film's new feature-length film The Dawn Wall, which is playing at theaters across the country for one night only on September 19, an instant classic.
+But here’s the really crazy thing: all of the above barely scratches the surface of what makes Red Bull Media House and Sender Film's new feature-length film The Dawn Wall, which is available for pre-order on iTunes, an instant classic.
 Yes, it’s a climbing movie, but it’s really a positive and uplifting film about overcoming life’s obstacles, whatever they may be, that will have you cheering throughout the film.
 Here are five reasons it’s worth a watch.

 Big Wall, Big Screen